v1br/cpp-template-for-vs-code/README.md

 conan install . --build=missing
 ```
 After installation, include the necessary paths (headers and libraries) in your `Makefile`.

-Build and Run the Project
-You can build and run the project using the following commands:

 ### Build Project
 You can build and run the project using the following commands: